yuejunfeng0909/CS2113T_tp/docs/DeveloperGuide.md

 1. `Command` is an abstract class and has an abstract method `execute()`.
 2. Specific commands, such as `AddCommand` or `DeleteCommand`, are the subclasses of `Command`.
 Each one of them is responsible for one function of the application, such as adding new items or deleting items.
-3. Specific commands will be instantiated inside the `parseCommand(userInputLine: String): Command` method of parser and is then returned to the CliverShelf after they are instantiated.
+3. Specific commands will be instantiated inside the `parseCommand(userInputLine: String): Command` method of `Parser` and is then returned to the `CliverShelf` after they are instantiated.
-4. The CliverShelf will call the `execute()` method of the `Command` object to execute its specific function.
+4. The `CliverShelf` will call the `execute()` method of the `Command` object to execute its specific function.
 5. The following sequence diagram illustrates how a general `Command` object interacts with other components of the system.
 6. More details about specific commands will be covered in the Implementation section.